lmas/thesis/thesis.typ

 during this day.
 The Matrix Profile was able to detect both events in the time series, as indicated by the two tallest discord peaks.
-And as the two drops are observable by eye in this scenario it's easy to verify that the Matrix Profile works as intended.
+And as the two drops are observable by eye in this scenario it is easy to verify that the Matrix Profile works as intended.

-It's also worth pointing out that the time series is small, about 2600 data points recorded at one minute intervals, and any other, alternative tools can handle this analysis in a reasonable time.
+It is also worth pointing out that the time series is small, about 2600 data points recorded at one minute intervals, and any other, alternative tools can handle this analysis in a reasonable time.
 But what if the scale was increased to millions of data points?